Reach your business goals. Work together. In Real Life and virtually.

 - Case Study – Online Dispute Resolution Pilot Project

 How I can help you achieve success through collaboration

 Build consensus and reach agreement.
 I facilitate difficult conversations.
 I help stakeholders identify, organize, and prioritize their needs.
 As a mediator and facilitator, I make it easy for you… to bridge stakeholder interests, find common ground, and create results oriented agreements.
 Results-oriented agreements are a roadmap for moving forward, together.
 Here are some of the organizations I’ve worked with.

 Run a successful project.
 I assist project sponsors with project planning and monitoring.
-With a background in project management and information systems consulting, I know you appreciate the value of structure, as I do.
+With a background in project management and information systems consulting, I expect you appreciate the role and value of structure, as I do.

 “I hired Ben as a project manager for a high risk, many-faceted project.
 His attention to detail, realistic approach and consultative manner gave this project the boost it needed.
 I would hire him again unreservedly.”
 Pam Wilkins, British Columbia Government

-Go green.
+Distance collaboration.
 With today’s technology, there are many benefits, financially and ethically, for working virtually.
 It’s what I do.
 I help people get their problems resolved, from a distance.
-I facilitate teams of problem-solvers, geographically dispersed, to work on innovation challenges.
-I collaborate with business partners who live a long plane ride away.
-And, I do all that, giving thanks to Internet and Web.
+With ideaconnection.com, I facilitate teams of problem-solvers, geographically dispersed, to work on innovation challenges.
+I worked as a virtual collaboration consultant to the Board of Directors of the International Association of Facilitators.
+I deliver workshops and training on Virtual Collaboration.

 “Ben worked as an IT Consultant for us at the Distance Mediation Project, an Online Dispute Resolution family mediation pilot project of the BC Mediator Roster Society.
 He was precise in his work, able to see both big and small-picture issues, and brought many valuable ideas to our project.”
 Susanna Jani, Project Director, BC Distance Mediation Project